Community Gardens in the Parks

 - New Gardeners (not currently participating in the garden program): March 1

-There are 2 options available for participating in the community gardens in the parks program.
+There are two options available for participating in the community gardens in the parks program.
 You can participate in an existing park land community garden by having your name added to a waiting list if the garden is full.
 Or you can work with other citizens to build a community garden on park land near your neighborhood.
 To have your name added to the waiting list email Parks Volunteers.

 Existing Park Land Community Gardens

 Walker Park Community Garden (WPCG)

 The WPCG is located in Walker Park adjacent to the Senior Activity and Wellness Center at 945 South College Avenue.
 Established in 2011 with 20 plots, the garden now has 40 plots.

 It is protected from deer by a 6 foot fence and supplied with two centrally located water spigots.
 Each plot is filled with a mix of topsoil, course sand and compost.

 To learn more about participating in the WPCG, contact Parks Volunteers via email.
 You may also reach us by phone at 479-444-3467.